 The Italian Modal Verbs Explained for Beginners

-When your teacher (or your book) is telling you this is a modal verb, there’s no need to be confused.
+When your teacher (or your book) is telling you “this is a modal verb,” there’s no need to panic!
 Saying a verb a is “modal” is just a label to remind you that, in Italian, there are three (modal) verbs that have a lot in common and are kind of different from the other verbs.

 What do they have in common?
-They are simply followed by an infinitive verb*.
+Simple.
+They are followed by infinitive verbs (e.g. non conjugated verbs)

 An infinitive verb is a base form of any verb, the way you look it up in a dictionary.

 So, we can say that modal verbs are always followed by infinitive verbs.

 - Voglio vivere in Italia – I want to live in Italy

 - Posso aprire la porta? – Can I open the window?

 - Devo andare – I must go or I need to go or I have to go